 Please note that the website might not function correctly using an outdated browser.
 We recommend updating your browser or using another one.

-During 2020, Sampo Group developed group-level monitoring and measurement regarding remuneration.
-Average annual employee remuneration, average annual remuneration by gender, and average employee remuneration compared to Group CEO pay are, from now on, a regular part of the Group’s corporate responsibility reporting.
+Sampo Group has developed group-level monitoring and measurement regarding remuneration since 2020.
+Average annual employee remuneration, average annual remuneration by gender, and average employee remuneration compared to Group CEO pay are now a regular part of the Group’s sustainability reporting.

 In general, remuneration in Sampo Group is well in line with the industry averages.
 The main reasons for the pay gap between female and male remuneration are the lack of women in the highest levels of management and the fact that certain functions are male or female dominated, such as IT and HR, respectively.
 For these functions, the main goal is to make sure that the available talent pool, when recruiting, becomes more equal.
 Other initiatives to close the pay gap include, for example, encouraging more women to apply for top-level positions and including more women in succession planning.

-Average Annual Remuneration by Gender (EUR), Sampo Group
+Average annual remuneration by binary gender (EUR), Sampo Group

 Excluding the remuneration of the Group CEO.
 The gender pay gap figures do not show pay for the same/similar jobs.
 The gender pay gap figure describes the difference in pay between men and women explained by various factors, such as different job tasks, responsibilities, and positions in the company.